-The purpose of this Policy is to provide guidance on the possible content of Public Interest Assessment (PIA) submissions and the issues that an applicant should consider, including the reports decision makers may have regard to in forming their decisions
+The purpose of this policy is to provide guidance on the possible content of public interest assessment submissions and the issues that an applicant should consider, including the reports decision makers may have regard to in forming their decisions

 (Attachment 1).
-This document should also be read in conjunction with Attachment 2, ‘Specification of Locality’.
+This document should also be read in conjunction with:

 In accordance with section 38 of the Act, the licensing authority is required to assess whether the granting of an application is in the public interest.